Fabio3rs/init_my_cpp_proj/IMPROVEMENTS.md

 - Missing dependencies (GTest)
 - Different C++ standards (17, 20)
 - Various command-line option combinations
+- Different Linux distributions (Ubuntu, Fedora, Arch)
+- CMake versions with and without PCH support

+## 🎨 Design Decisions

+### Header File Choice: `stdafx.hpp`
+**Rationale**:
+- **Familiarity**: Developers from Microsoft ecosystem immediately recognize it as precompiled header
+- **Neutrality**: For other compilers, it's just a regular header file name with no special meaning
+- **Functionality**: We actually implement it as a precompiled header using modern CMake
+- **No conflicts**: Doesn't cause issues with GCC/Clang or other build systems

+### Multi-Platform Package Management
+**Approach**: Detect and use native package manager instead of forcing one standard **Benefits**:
+- **Native integration**: Uses system's preferred package manager
+- **Better reliability**: Package names and installation methods optimized per distribution
+- **Maintainability**: Easier to add support for new distributions

 ## 🎯 Benefits of Improvements